By James Eliot, Markets & Finance Editor

 As the EU sets a significant precedent, other regions—including the U.S. and Asia—may adopt similar regulations.
 Analysts predict that within a decade, we could see a worldwide push towards more sustainable designs.
 This opening could either reinforce existing companies like Apple and Samsung or create space for new entrants willing to innovate.

 The directive from the European Union represents more than a regulatory change; it signifies a pivotal shift in consumer expectations and competitive dynamics, particularly for behemoths like Apple and Samsung.
-Investors and tech professionals must take note: the next 12 months will crucially define product strategies, shape competitive landscapes, and may well illuminate which brands will not only survive but thrive in this new paradigm.
+Investors and tech professionals must take note: the next 12 months will crucially dictate the trajectory of the technology industry.

 FAQ